ramantehlan/Alexandrite/README.md

 # Alexandrite
-**Alexandrite** is a *android app*, which save data on the device, whether it's temporary files, downloaded app assets, user media, structured data, or something else.
+**Alexandrite** is an *android app*, which saves data on the device, whether it's temporary files, downloaded app assets, user media, structured data, or something else.
 This app is just for *testing* **[Android Data Storage](https://developer.android.com/training/basics/data-storage/index.html)** and to include all the examples for that.

 # Installation
 You can download the complete source code and import it in `Android Studio 2.3.3` or above version.